 A Data Warehouse typically contains Dimensions (Objects) and Facts (Measures).
-A fact table is a central table in a star schema of a data warehouse.
-A fact table stores quantitative information for analysis.
+A fact table is a central table in a star schema of a data warehouse and quantitative information for analysis.
 But more importantly, it’s denormalized.

 Denormalization is a strategy that is used on a previously-normalized database to improve performance.
 In Datawarehousing terms, denormalization is the process of optimizing the operational data to improve the read performance of a database, at the cost of losing some write performance, by adding redundant copies of the data or by grouping data.

 Denormalization can be achieved in two ways viz. using joins in SQL or an ETL tool counterpart to it.
 That’s where SSIS Lookup Transform comes in.
 Does that mean that we can conveniently replace joins with Lookups?
 There aren’t easy answers.

 Lookups come with three modes of comparison viz.
 Full Cache, Partial Cache, No Cache.
 Hence, a Full Cache mode is the way out unless you are not ready for an Exceptional Case!
 Yes, an Exceptional Case of Case-Sensitive Comparison.

 Usually, SQL Joins perform Case-Insensitive Comparison.
 Let’s take an Example.